Insightful Story: Outlook 2017

-Rosh reflects on Future Outlook 2017 & use of technologies in diverse sectors from transportation to health, to decide what course to set for family finances.
+Rosh reflects on technological progress in varied sectors from transportation to health to decide future family investment

 Previous Story: 2016 Tech Trends